 Keeping It Silent

 A bank will only file charges if it suffers financial loss.
-That means if the fraud were committed by someone you know, and you want to keep him out of legal jeopardy, you can settle it privately by having him pay you the money he stole and using that to pay off the credit card company.
+That means if the fraud were committed by someone you know, and you would so kindly like to keep him out of legal jeopardy, you can settle it privately by having him pay you the money he stole and using that to pay off the credit card company.
 Be careful before choosing this option, though.
 Unless you pursue the fraud charges, any derogatory information that results will remain on your credit report.
 It also leaves others vulnerable if the thief doesn't learn from this experience and defrauds someone else later.

 - Comstock/Stockbyte/Getty Images